CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 Whether to power on the system when AC is attached.

+!!! info ""
-?> If the system is in hibernate state, the system resumes upon AC connect.
+    If the system is in hibernate state, the system resumes upon AC connect.

 Possible options: